 Review and Award of Scholarships

-The scholarship process will be administered by the MUUSA Scholarship Committee, which includes: Bill Pokorny, John Sandman, Duncan Metcalfe, Adrienne Cruise and Dorothy Ramsey for MUUSA 2023.
-Bill Pokorny will serve as the Scholarship Committee Coordinator and the primary contact for the Scholarship Committee.
+The scholarship process will be administered by the MUUSA Scholarship Committee, which includes: Nate Warner, John Sandman, Duncan Metcalfe, Cheryl Heinz, and Karen Seymour-Ells for MUUSA 2024.
+Nate Warner will serve as the Scholarship Committee Coordinator and the primary contact for the Scholarship Committee.

 Scholarships will be awarded based upon the following criteria: